WarrickT/Machine_Learning_Notebook/README.md

 This documents my journey to learning ML.

-This will be a combination of algorithms learned from both my course work and side projects.
+This will be a combination of algorithms and algorithms learned from both my course work and side projects, with from scratch examples of code.

-So far there has been **15 entries.**

 ### Introduction
 1. Supervised and Unsupervised Learning!